bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Product options

-If your product has variants, use [Get variant product options](/...) instead.
+If your product has variants, use [Get variant product options](/...) to retrieve variant options.

 <!--
 type: tab